What is Intelligent Automation

 Address the Elephant in the Room

 Your talented employees are full of potential.
-But they must understand that digital transformation isn’t just another IT project that won’t affect them.
+But they must understand that your intelligent automation initiative isn’t just another IT project that won’t affect them.
 It’s going to radically change how they do their daily jobs for the better.

 You’ve likely heard the age-old concern, “Robots are going to steal all our jobs.”
+It’s only risen in prominence since AI exploded into the mainstream with ChatGPT’s introduction, and as AI technology has rapidly advanced since then.
 The fear of being replaced is real and can lead to resistance.
 Don’t be afraid to address it head-on.
-Make your digital transformation effort an open conversation.
-Clearly communicate to your employees why you’re pursuing digital transformation in the first place- understanding the why behind the change can help employees feel invested in your digital transformation, lowering resistance.
+Make your intelligent automation journey an open conversation.
+Clearly communicate to your employees why you’re pursuing it in the first place.
+Understanding the why behind the change can help employees feel invested in the idea of intelligent automation technologies improving their daily lives, lowering resistance.

-Let Employees Know How the Transformation Will Directly Benefit Them
+Let Employees Know How the Change Will Directly Benefit Them

-Above all, help your employees to understand how digital transformation will directly benefit them.
-Emphasize that with digital transformation, technology doesn’t make them obsolete.
+Above all, help your employees to understand how intelligent automation will directly benefit them.
+Emphasize that with intelligent automation, technology doesn’t make them obsolete.
 It’s an opportunity for them to upgrade and develop their expertise to become even better at their jobs and thrive in the long run.
 It shifts their role to be responsible for higher-value tasks.
 They can say goodbye to the dreaded tedious, manual tasks that used to slow them down.
 Everybody wins.
 But the win is only as big as cooperation is widespread.

 However, this communication must go both ways.
 Listen to your employees’ concerns and feedback.
 Ensure that they feel heard, as this will help to build critical employer-employee trust.
 Ultimately, this bond can positively impact employee engagement and loyalty, as well.

-Emphasizing the positive changes from digital transformation is also a pivotal step to fostering a change-positive culture.
+Emphasizing the positive changes from intelligent automation is also a pivotal step to fostering a change-positive culture.
 For more on change management and how to promote a healthy organizational culture, go to our “Be an Agent of Change” section below.

-You can’t have a digital transformation without transforming your operational processes.
+You can’t have a successful intelligent automation initiative without transforming your operational processes.
 From reimagining a business process to enabling collaboration between employees using technology, your process transformation can have a significant impact.

 Process-First

-At the core of any transformation initiative, your organization’s unique requirements and processes should be the driving force.
-Whether your goal is to go paperless or boost specific digital process’ efficiency, closely investigating your processes will produce a better outcome in your digital transformation.
+At the core of any intelligent automation journey, your organization’s unique requirements and processes should be the driving force.
+Whether your goal is to go paperless or boost specific digital process’ efficiency, closely investigating your processes will produce a better outcome.

 Assess your processes as they currently function step-by-step in detail.
 How do your employees engage with them?
 You can then focus on bringing the right technology to enable your team to be more efficient and do more with less.
 Examining your processes is a detailed process.
 You cannot effectively automate or optimize your processes without understanding how they’re truly working.
 This will help you determine what modifications and redesign you will need to address.
 With greater transparency into your operations, you’ll be better prepared to make the right choices when it comes to choosing technology down the road.